5 ways professional services firms can identify revenue leaks

 Revenue leakage is the unintentional and unnoticed loss of revenue, and typically comes from unbilled or underbilled service hours or products.
 Essentially, your organization is doing the work and not getting fairly compensated.

-In today’s uncertain economy, no business can afford to lose revenue.
+In today’s volatile economy, no business can afford to lose revenue.
 Yet, the average professional services organizations see almost a 5% gap between revenue sold and revenue earned – potentially representing millions in revenue leakage.

 1. Are we relying on too many manual processes?